alexconst/terraform_recipes/elasticsearch_cluster/README.md

 # About

-Elasticsearch cluster of 3 nodes behind an AWS ELB.
+Elasticsearch cluster behind an AWS ELB.

+- 3 Elasticsearch nodes
+- AWS ELB with stickiness enabled
+- creates security groups for the Elasticsearch nodes (opens port 22 and 9200) and the AWS ELB (opens port 9200)